tkm3d1a/tkm3d1a/README.md

 # About **Me**
 My Name is Tim.
 I am currently a Project Engineer in the transportation industry.
-I have a BS in Mechanical Engineering and am currently pursuing a masters in Coomputer Science.
+I have a BS in Mechanical Engineering and am currently pursuing a masters in Computer Science.
 I also like to mess with the idea of game programming, but really havent been able to branch into anything fun quite yet.

 # Project showcase 🏆